What Is CCTV Monitoring

 8. Lower Insurance Costs:

-– Many insurance providers offer reduced premiums for buildings equipped with fire sprinkler systems.
+– Many insurance providers offer reduced premiums for buildings with fire sprinkler systems.
 The presence of a functioning sprinkler system is often viewed as a proactive measure to mitigate the risk of fire damage.

 9. Code Compliance: